ddegoede/vagrant-boxes/README.md

 Packer Templates for building Vagrant boxes.

-Boxes are built and released on [Vagrant Cloud](https://vagrantcloud.com/rafacas).
+Boxes are built and released on [Atlas](https://atlas.hashicorp.com/rafacas).

 ## Current Boxes